Sandeepna2/Validation-Platform-User-Management-RBAC/README.md

 - HTTPS termination should sit in front of the API in real deployments.
 - Registration allows choosing a non-admin role; admin accounts should be provisioned by trusted operators.

-## License

-Assessment / sample code — use and modify as needed for your submission.